Shane Theriot

-Shane Theriot (pronounced "terry-oh") is an American guitarist, composer, and producer.
+Shane Theriot (pronounced "terry-oh") (born October 3, 1972) is an American guitarist, composer, and producer.
 He is the musical director, guitarist, and band leader for Hall & Oates and musical director/guitarist for the television show Live from Daryl's House.
 As a composer for TV his music has been used by ESPN, HBO, and Showtime Networks.
 He is the author of several books on guitar styles, including New Orleans Funk Guitar Styles, and instructional DVDs.

 Early life and education

 Theriot was born in Thibodaux, Louisiana, a small town about 60 miles from New Orleans.
 He was exposed to music at a very early age and began playing drums and guitar at 11.
 He also studied trumpet and piano and played drums in junior high school, as well as in his high school marching band.
 At the age of 12, he played at the 1984 Louisiana World Exposition.
 He is mostly self-taught except for some private study in classical and jazz guitar during high school.

 Following high school, Theriot attended the Guitar Institute of Technology (now Musicians Institute) in Los Angeles.
 Guitarist Scott Henderson, an instructor there and (a member of the band Tribal Tech, as well as Chick Corea's band), recommended Theriot for a teaching position when Theriot was 20 years old.